Amateur Sports Act of 1978: 1998 revision

-The current version of the Act was sponsored by Ted Stevens, then–Senator from Alaska, and adopted in 1998.
-It is a revision of the previous Amateur Sports Act of 1978 that reflects changes such as the fact that amateurism is no longer a requirement for competing in most international sports (the admission of professionals was caused by the extensive cheating of the Soviet Union that listed its best pros as soldiers and broke the Olympic rules), expansion of the USOC's role to include the Paralympic Games, increased athlete representation, and protection of the USOC against lawsuits involving athletes' right to participate in the Olympic Games.
+The current version of the Act was sponsored by Ted Stevens, then-Senator from Alaska, and adopted in 1998.
+It is an update to the previous Amateur Sports Act of 1978 that considers changes like the elimination of the amateurism requirement for participation in most international sports (the admission of professionals was caused by the extensive cheating of the Soviet Union that listed its best pros as soldiers and broke the Olympic rules), expansion of the USOC's role to include the Paralympic Games, increased athlete representation, and protection of the USOC against lawsuits involving athletes' right to participate in the Olympic Games.

-The United States Olympic Committee threatened to use the law against the "Redneck Olympics," though it has given special dispensation to the Special Olympics.
+The United States Olympic Committee threatened to use the law against the "Redneck Olympics", which later changed its name to the Redneck Games; though it has given special dispensation to the Special Olympics.